 Fall is here!
 And that means it's time to bake with all of it's warm, delicious flavors!
 You don't have to twist my arm. 😉

 Introducing this sweet, moist, and incredibly tasty fall bread recipe.
-Jack and I are not big pumpkin people, but we absolutely love this Low Sugar Pumpkin Bread and may even mark it as one of our favorite pumpkin recipes.
+Jack and I are not big pumpkin people, but we absolutely love this Low Sugar Pumpkin Bread and may even mark it as one of our favorite pumpkin recipes (these Pumpkin Protein Muffins are a close second).

 This Healthier Pumpkin Bread has no added sugar aside from some chocolate chips, which you can omit if you'd like.
 It's also oil free.
 In place of oil, we will swap Greek yogurt, which adds an extra punch of protein, helps balance out complex carbohydrates, and creates a decadently moist texture and richness.